danielmarschall/filter_foundry/Obfuscation.md

 Defined in **ff.h**, implemented in **obfusc.c**:

-    // Implements Obfusc V5 on Windows and Obfusc V4 on MacOS.
+    // Implements Obfusc V6.
-    // Returns a seed that needs to be stored in the executable code. uint32_t obfusc(PARM_T* pparm);
+    // Returns a seed that needs to be stored in the executable code. uint64_t obfusc(PARM_T* pparm);

     // In V1+V2: Seed is hardcoded
     // In V3:    Seed is in PARM (field "unknown2")
-    // In V4+V5: Seed is in the program code and will me modified with a binary search+replace void deobfusc(PARM_T* pparm);
+    // In V4-V6: Seed is in the program code and will me modified with a binary search+replace void deobfusc(PARM_T* pparm);

+### Obfuscation "Version 6"

+Introduced in **Filter Foundry 1.7.0.10**

+The CRC32b checksum of the PARM (with `unknown1,2,3` set to 0) will be written to `unknown1`.

+Then, the PARM will be XORed with a random data stream of seed #1, and then XORed with a random data stream of seed #2.
+The algorithm is the XORshift which was introcuced in obfuscation version 2.
+Unlike obfuscation version 3-5, while generating and applying the random data stream, no bytes are skipped.

+Seed #1 and seed #2 are merged in a 64-bit "initial seed" which is stored in the executable.

+(Theoretical) Macintosh version:
+Obfuscation and deobfuscation has the seed `0x38AD972A52830517`, since the manipulation of the binary code is currently not implemented.

+The DWORD value `0x00000006` will be stored at field `unknown2` (byte 0x30..0x33; the field is not used in the `PARM` resource).

+During de-obfuscation, the program will check if the checksum in `unknown1` matches.
+If it does not match, the data will be discarded.

 ### Obfuscation "Version 5"